 Enabling Asset Management in Any Environment

 Tracking assets and equipment in the enterprise is a constant challenge.
 That goes double for businesses working in extreme environments, heavy-duty manufacturing or large remote workforces.
 Often, the wear and tear on expensive capital investments is even higher for them, and consumer-grade technology can’t stand up to conditions in the field.

-For smarter asset management, the Tab Active2 combined with IBM’s Maximo Anywhere solution lets enterprises equip their workforce with tools that better track equipment and reduce the cost and complexities of daily operations — even when they’re in extreme heat, cold or other inclement conditions.
+For smarter asset management, the Tab Active2 combined with IBM’s Maximo Anywhere solution lets enterprises equip their workforce with tools that better track equipment and reduce the cost and complexities of daily operations — even when they’re in hot, cold or other inclement conditions.

 Protecting the Public — and Private Data

 Public safety agencies are also embracing the use of hand-held and wrist-worn mobile devices in the field, including using smartphones, smartwatches and tablets.
 Rugged tablets provide an ideal tool for incident management for first-responders in the field.
 The tablet becomes a mobile command and control center for field commanders to ensure constant communication with dispatch and proper management of personnel and assets.

 While many smartphones now feature IP68 certification, indicating a level of protection against water and dust, most are still vulnerable to drops.
 The Tab Active2 has MIL-STD-810G certification in addition to IP68 certification, ensuring the level of durability and ruggedness needed for public safety use cases.
 And with Knox Workspace containerization and biometric authentication technology, first responders can be confident that any sensitive data stays accessible to those who need it and protected from those who don’t.